kagandikmen/clairvoyant/README.md

 ### Next Steps

-- Function libraries allowing easier access to the super-resolution functionality
+- Function libraries to facilitate access to the super-resolution functionality

 ## Contributing